STATEMENT OF POLICY

 - Children age 12 and under must be accompanied by an adult.

-- Child patrons ages 13-17 are permitted in the library without adult supervision on a probationary basis for no more than 3 hours per day as long as a parental permission slip and contact information are available on file.
+- Child patrons ages 13-17 are permitted in the library without adult supervision on a probationary basis.
+Child patrons age 13-17 may use the computers unsupervised as long as a parental permission slip and contact information are available on file.
 Any unsupervised teen who violates library policy or rules will lose this privilege and will be required to have parent or guardian supervision until they turn 18 years of age.

 SAFETY POLICY